Kelechi Iheanacho: Style of play

 Affectionately known as the Senior Man in his native Nigeria, Iheanacho is known for his vision, dribbling, speed, finishing and athleticism.
-Although mainly a striker, he is able to play anywhere in the final third, and is generally described by pundits as one of the most efficient strikers in England.
+Although mainly a striker, he is able to play anywhere in the final third, and was once described by pundits as one of the most efficient strikers in England.

 Reception

 Iheanacho first rose to prominence in 2013 after the FIFA U-17 World Cup as an attacking midfielder.
 Manuel Pellegrini has profiled him as an important and hard working player.
 His manager, Brendan Rodgers described him as an incredible, hardworking, and a highly talented player with no ego, in an interview with BBC and Sky Sports.
 FA Cup named him one of the most iconic black players in the history of the competition.
 BBC and other several media outlets profiled him as the “deadliest striker in Europe”, and has been deemed as the most in-form striker in Premier League while praising his speed rate at scoring goals.
 Former British strikers and sports pundits, Gary Lineker and Alan Shearer, described him as “bag of talents” and a player who has a great pace and massive potentials.
-His manager, Craig Shakespeare proclaimed him as an enormously talented player that has shown a huge amount of promise at every level in which he’s played.
+His manager, Craig Shakespeare proclaimed him as an enormously talented player that has shown a huge amount of promise at every level in which he's played.
 His teammate, Isaac Success described him as the best player he has ever played with in his entire career.

-As of 2015-2016, Iheanacho emerged as the player who has the best goals-per-minute record in Premier League history and currently the only African to do so, and was proclaimed Premier League and Europe's "Most Prolific Goal Scorer" by The Telegraph, Sky Sports and various other media outlets.
-Former English Ballon d'Or nominee and pundit Rio Ferdinand has described him, saying to Sports Extra; 'Kelechi at the moment is the best Nigerian player playing in the EPL this season, because he scores goals man, he’s a goalscorer'.
+As of 2015–2016, Iheanacho emerged as the player who has the best goals-per-minute record in Premier League history and currently the only African to do so, and was proclaimed Premier League and Europe's "Most Prolific Goal Scorer" by The Telegraph, Sky Sports and various other media outlets.
+Former English Ballon d'Or nominee and pundit Rio Ferdinand has described him, saying to Sports Extra; 'Kelechi at the moment is the best Nigerian player playing in the EPL this season, because he scores goals man, he's a goalscorer'.
 Emerging Nigerian football talents often consider Iheanacho a role model.
 He idolizes Kaka, Wayne Rooney, Didier Drogba and Leo Messi, and has profiled Ronaldinho and Sergio Aguero as his inspirations, also Jamie Vardy who has been described by pundits as his rival.
 But he has rejected this and cited him as a legend and a motivation for him to become a better player.
 He has also expressed his interest to emulate attacking midfielder Jay-Jay Okocha and forward Nwankwo Kanu in the Premier League and they have both cited Iheanacho as a great player and one of the best strikers in the world.